rollyourown-xyz/ryo-website-content/content/collaborate/project_and_module_development/project_structure/index.md

 |   |-- ...
 |-- scripts-project
 |   |-- ...
+|-- CONTRIBUTING.md
+|-- LICENSE
+|-- README.md
+|-- SECURITY.md
 |-- backup.sh (**TODO**)
 |-- deploy.sh
-|-- LICENSE
-|-- README.md
 |-- upgrade.sh
 ```

 ## The project_id

-The `project_id` is a unique name for a rollyourown.xyz project and is also the name of the project repository on the rollyourown.xyz [Gitea server](https://git.rollyourown.xyz/ryo-projects) and on the rollyourown.xyz [Github mirror](https://github.com/rollyourown-xyz).
+The `project_id` is a unique name for a rollyourown.xyz project and is also the name of the project repository on the rollyourown.xyz Git server and on the rollyourown.xyz [Codeberg](https://codeberg.org/rollyourown-xyz) and [Github](https://github.com/rollyourown-xyz) mirrors.

 The `project_id` is always of the form `ryo-<NAME>` where `<NAME>` usually identifies the open source software to be deployed and, if relevant, the variation of the project (for example, `ryo-nextcloud-standalone` or `ryo-gitea-with-sso`).

 The `project_id` is also added to the project's [configuration template](/collaborate/project_structure/#the-configuration-directory) and `deploy.sh` script.

-## Licence and Readme
+## Licence and information

-The top-level directory of a rollyourown.xyz project includes a `LICENSE` and `README.md` file:
+The top-level directory of a rollyourown.xyz project includes a `LICENSE`, `CONTRIBUTING.md`, `README.md` and `SECURITY.md` file:

 - LICENSE: Describes the licence under which the code in the repository may be copied or used.
 Only [open source](https://opensource.org/osd) licences (e.g. the [MIT](https://opensource.org/licenses/MIT) licence) may be used for a rollyourown.xyz project
+- CONTRIBUTING.md: Provides information on how to collaborate on the project
 - README.md: Provides a high-level description of the project and how to use it
+- SECURITY.md: Provides information on how to report security vulnerabilities in the project

 ## The `deploy.sh` script